 Even though these records are not readily accessible to the public, the idea that they are actually accessible to anyone at all becomes a great concern for many clients.
 Some clients are afraid that they might have to pay higher fees if their insurance company finds out they are depressive.
 Others just do not feel comfortable with the idea that anyone can look at their records, regardless of the exact information shared.

-Erica, age 38, was a diagnosed as being schizophrenic who learned about the database from an article on the internet.
+Erica, age 38, was diagnosed as being schizophrenic.
+She learned about the database from an article on the internet.
 Erica developed extremely paranoid delusions in which the government was watching her every move.
 Obviously, the knowledge of the new database worsened her condition, and eventually, she refused to attend sessions because she believed that I worked for the people who were after her.

 Although Erica is an extreme case, I have also heard from other clients who know about the database that they do not feel their interests are being considered.
 Because of this, the therapist-client relationship becomes strained and some serious and essential information is not shared during a session.